danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 *If for some reason you have an empty database (your query returns a blank result), here's a github [gist](https://gist.github.com/danidee10/a597bbc92dbb8b5add6eea768b1bc18b) to quickly create all the records in the database at this stage.
 Just run each line of code in the file in a python interactive shell*

-Neat! we were able to fetch all the topics and their associated polls in a single query.
+Neat! we were able to fetch all the topics and their associated options in a single query.
 Though you're seeing only the title of the Topic (that's `__repr__` in action). those two items are actually SQLAlchemy objects that contain all the data you need, you just need to know how to extract them from the object.

-Another amazing thing about SQLAlchemy is that we can see the query it generated for us behind the scenes
+Another amazing thing about SQLAlchemy is that we can see the query it generates behind the scenes

 {% highlight python %}
 >>> str(Topics.query.join(Polls))